feathersjs/docs/guides/offline-first/example-realtime-remote.md

 stockRemote.remove stock: a5
 ```

-After we infor the replicator of a reconnection,
+After we inform the replicator of a reconnection,
-the client replica is brought up to data with a snapshot.
+the client replica is brought up to data with a new snapshot.
 ```javascript
 stockRealtime.connect();
 ```